CoreBTS/shield-mvvm/README.md

 _Make sure to check out the wiki for more details!_

 ### Type-Safety
 In order to add type-safety everywhere, the bindings/converters must be defined in the code-behind instead of the XAML.
 There are many advantages to this approach, but it is different than what is normally done.
 Shield MVVM is done in a way to ensure the code-behind will not have any UI logic defined in the code-behind, so the code will look clean and consistant throughout all the pages/dialogs.
+However, you aren't required to use the code-behinds if you don't want to.
+It won't be type-safe, but you can still put everything in the XAML and just use the Navigation features.

 ### Navigation
 By wrapping Microsoft MAUI's navigation, developers can do ViewModel-to-ViewModel navigation.
 Developers can also pass typed arguments to send data to the next ViewModel and even a typed result back when the user navigates back.
 The code can await where the navigation took place and the result will come back to that spot in code.